Game Management Unit 27

 Because the Blue Range Primitive Area is managed for wilderness values, use of any mechanized device, such as a vehicle, bicycle, or chain saw, is prohibited.
 Hunters are encouraged to visit with the Alpine or Clifton Ranger District Wilderness Staff for appropriate, low impact camping techniques and other wilderness restrictions.

 Elk are widely distributed throughout the northern half of Unit 27.
 The opportunistic elk is thriving in habitats ranging from pinyon-juniper woodlands in lower elevations to spruce-fir forests at higher elevations.
 Hunters pursuing elk during September and October should have no problem finding plenty of animals, both bulls and cows, on high elevation summer range located above the Mogollon Rim.
 Those areas that were impacted most during the Wallow Fire seem to hold the most elk now.
-Elk can be found foraging on barley and new aspen shoots throughout the summer and fall.
+Elk can be found foraging on herbaceous forage and new aspen shoots throughout the summer and fall.
 Late season hunters have also been able to locate elk in the high elevation burned areas the past two years.
 To get away from crowds, hunters will have to brave rugged, winter range country located below the Mogollon Rim, in the Blue River and Eagle Creek watersheds.

 If a hunter decides to hunt those areas off the Rim, they would be well advised to use horses or plan on arduous backpacking, both to access areas with concentrations of mature bulls and to pack out their meat and trophies.
 Late season hunters may wish to consider hiring the services of an outfitter-guide experienced in hunting these rugged and remote winter range areas.
 A list of outfitter-guides licensed to operate in Unit 27 can be obtained by calling the Apache-Sitgreaves National Forests at (928) 333-4301.
 Forest Service maps can also be obtained by calling this same number.